Determining True Active Patients

 4. The fourth method is to take take the average number of hygiene patients seen per day.
 Multiply that by the number of hygiene days per month and then multiply that by six months.

-The number of active patients make or break your practice.
+The number of active patients makes or breaks your practice.
 Be sure and have confidence in that number.
-If you think you are buying a practice with 2,000 active charts when there are only 500, you will have over paid for your practice.
+If you think you are buying a practice with 2,000 active charts when there are only 500, you will have overpaid for your practice.
 Spend the time to figure out the active patient number in your due diligence.